pizza11x/ParallelComputing/README.md

 # Compile and Run the exercises:
-To compile: gcc -fopenmp -o name-executable name-code.c To run: ./name-executable
+To compile: gcc -fopenmp -o name-executable name-code.c

+To run: ./name-executable

-if you want, you can change the environment variables: export OMP_NUM_THREAD=2 (this command must be entered before running the executable)
+if you want, you can change the environment variables: export OMP_NUM_THREAD = 2 (this command must be entered before running the executable)